 Prospective PhD students can apply online at the Brandeis University GSAS website.

 Students are considered for admission based on their application as a whole, not simply on grades and test scores.
-In addition to the student's academic record (grades and coursework), admissions committees heavily weigh letters of recommendation, the extent and independence of previous work and research experience, and the individual’s statement of purpose.
-The Neuroscience admissions committee will no longer be considering GRE scores in their admissions decisions.
+In addition to the student's academic record (grades and coursework), admissions committees heavily weigh letters of recommendation, the extent and independence of previous work and research experience, and the individual's statement of purpose.
+The Neuroscience admissions committee will no longer be considering GRE scores in their decisions.
 Please do not submit them with your application; the graduate school will remove them if they are received.

 International applicants: There are additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL, IELTS or PTE scores, and important information regarding visas.
 If the student is submitting TOEFL scores, please note that the Brandeis TOEFL institution code is 3261.

-See the Graduate Program in Neuroscience webpage on the GSAS website for additional information and requirements.
+See the Graduate Program in Neuroscience webpage on the GSAS website for more information and requirements.

 The deadline to apply to the PhD program is Dec.
 1. Reviews of applications will begin in early December.
 Late applications may be considered, but first consideration will be given to applications received by the deadline.